A great manager is a great coach. And a great coach has methods that relate directly to personal finance.

-Over the past couple of years, he’s been a phenomenal coach.
-He’s challenged me, helped me to think outside the box, and has really helped develop me as a leader both inside and outside of work.
+He was a phenomenal coach.
+He challenged me, helped me to think outside the box, and really helped develop me as a leader both inside work and as a business owner.

-Many of the principals that he’s taught me—and that I’ve noticed he uses—can be directly applied to personal finance.
+Many of the principals that he taught me—and that I’ve noticed he used—can be directly applied to personal finance.

-Here are six things that my manager has “taught” me about personal finance.
+Here are six things that my manager “taught” me about personal finance.

 One of the things you always have to deal with when managing is diversity.

 Everyone is different.
 Every situation is different.

 Even a person, in general, can change over the course of time making their own situations different from their previous ones.

 My manager always did a great job of managing his people differently to better align with their career and life goals as well as their personality style.

 In team meetings, I would watch him answer a question from a more seasoned person with his own question so they could lead themselves to the answer.

 I would also notice that he would give more of a direct answer to newer people on the team because they were not veterans yet.